 To have an uncomplicated pregnancy and a healthy baby, preparation needs to start before the pregnancy.
-Preconception care is becoming more important as many couples defer the age of childbearing into their thirties.
+Preconception care is becoming more important as many couples put off childbearing until they are in their 30s.
 Prepregnancy health status and lifestyles have an impact on the progress and outcome of your pregnancy.

 - Potential for inherited genetic diseases

 - Exposure to environmental toxins and teratogens (factors that affect the development of the embryo)

 - Nutritional status